Discover all the tax services we offer

 US expats do not have to pay income tax to the Bahamas but are responsible for US income tax.

 In The Bahamas, residents are taxed on all the income they make — regardless of if it was made in The Bahamas or internationally.
-However, non-residents are only taxed on the income they made in The Bahamas.
+However, non-residents are only taxed on the income they make in The Bahamas.

 If you’re a US expat living in The Bahamas, you might be unsure whether you’re considered a resident or non-resident of the country.
 Here’s how you can find out: